MicrosoftDocs/fabric-docs/docs/admin/capacity-settings.md

 This table summarizes the actions you can take in the details section.

 >[!NOTE]
->Trail capacities only have some of the settings listed in the table
+>Trial capacities only have some of the settings listed in the table

 | Details setting name                 | Description |
 |--------------------------------------|-------------|